BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Cameron Norrie and Carlos Alcaraz are set to meet at the Wimbledon on July 8, 2025 in a grass-court singles match.
 Norrie enters with a 4–3 record on grass courts in 2025, while Alcaraz has posted a 11–1 mark on grass courts this season.
 Elo ratings point to a clear statistical advantage for Alcaraz entering this matchup.
-In their head-to-head history, Alcaraz leads 5–3 over Norrie.
+In their head-to-head history, Alcaraz leads 6–3 over Norrie, including a win in their most recent meeting.

 Loading value signal…